 The word “platform” gets thrown around often.
 At the business level, its definition is often broad, and rightfully so.
-In business speak tends to mean an economic model that emerges from allowing two or more parties to interact in a way that produces shared, positive (e.g. non zero-sum) economics.
-Think of Apple with the App Store or Salesforce with it’s Force.com ecosystem.
-Each company benefits monetarily from 3rd party developers in their ecosystem who also benefit monetarily, and their users benefit through utility.
-It’s a win-win-win.
+In business speak, it tends to mean an economic model that emerges from allowing two or more parties to interact in a way that produces shared, positive (e.g. non zero-sum) economics.
+Think of Apple with the App Store or Salesforce with its Force.com ecosystem.
+Each company benefits monetarily from 3rd-party developers in their ecosystem who also benefit monetarily, and their users benefit through utility.

 While this all makes sense, what’s often missing is a formal definition of what a platform that supports this sort of business model looks like at the technological level.